 It was notable, in terms of Trump’s simple political competence, that Trump chose to praise Saddam on the day the FBI released a damning report about Hillary Clinton’s “extremely careless … handling of very sensitive, highly classified information” that almost certainly led to “hostile actors” having access to it.

 As flabbergasting as this must have been for Republicans, they have only themselves to blame for Trump: their message has ceased to resonate and they allowed Trump to pick up issues that matter to the public, notably the welfare safety net and economic nationalism.
 Trump’s campaign has attracted the “Alt-Right”—the white supremacists with a thing for internet snark—and he has engaged in demagogy of the crudest kind on any number of subjects.
-But his is not a fascist candidacy, either in inception or support; its driving energy comes from millions of people who feel, essentially correctly, they have been left behind by the recent economic growth and have been disenfranchised politically.
+But his is not a fascist candidacy, neither in inception or support; its driving energy comes from millions of people who feel, essentially correctly, they have been left behind by the recent economic growth and have been disenfranchised politically.
 These issues are so important, indeed, that Trump’s disastrous foreign policy might well be overlooked by voters who not-unreasonably do not make the connection between international security and personal security.
 In the last few years, after all, security abroad and security at home has been set up as an antagonistic, rather than reinforcing, relationship.

 The reality still is that the world needs American leadership, and a man who concludes that Saddam Hussein was a bulwark against terrorism is unlikely to be fit to provide it.